 Baked dippy eggs

-This fun, easy recipe has been specially created for children aged 3-6, so you can be kitchen assistant to their head chef - just remember to tow the line or you might find yourself sacked from the kitchen.
+These fun, easy baked dippy eggs has been specially created for children aged 3-6, so you can be kitchen assistant to their head chef.

 Not much can beat a homemade gift, and if anyone is going to appreciate a self-made creation it has to be mum.
 Help the kids spoil her with an afternoon tea of homemade cakes or get them busy in the kitchen whipping up truffles and treats.